merledu/common_peripheral_vips/verif/vips/spi/README.md

-# Verification IP of SPI
+# Verification IP of SPI Master Core

 ## Verification Hierarchy of SPI